emre-ergun/mdbook-rust/src/core-concepts/ownership.md

 2. There can only be one owner at a time.
 3. When the owner goes out of scope, the vaule will be dropped.

-## Which Proplems Ownership solves
+## Which Proplems Ownership solves?

 1. Memory/Resource Leaks
 2. Double free